pomsky-lang/website/content/docs/language-tour/ranges.md

 ## Different bases

-pomsky can generate ranges in various bases.
+Pomsky can generate ranges in various bases.
 For example, to match hexadecimal numbers in a certain range, you might write:

 ```pomsky